hseipp/jitsi-meet-ibmcloud-ks/README.md

 ## Credits

-This project was only possible thanks to [Jitsi Meet](https://jitsi.org/) and [its Containerized variant](https://github.com/jitsi/docker-jitsi-meet) as Open Source projects.
+This project was only possible thanks to [Jitsi Meet](https://jitsi.org/) and [its Containerized variant](https://github.com/jitsi/docker-jitsi-meet) Open Source projects.

 ## License